Ignite. Empower. Imagine.

-Mary Mollway is a 23-year veteran in the public education system.
-She has served as a classroom teacher at the middle and high school levels, school site administrator, and district-level coordinator of curriculum and instruction.
+Mary Mollway is a 26-year education veteran.
+She has served as a classroom teacher at the middle and high school levels, school site administrator, a district-level coordinator of curriculum and instruction, and as an adjunct faculty member at Ashford University and Grand Canyon University in their teacher education programs.
 Her areas of expertise are intensive reading intervention for secondary students and second language acquisition, particularly with long-term English learners.
 Her interest in reading disabilities led to a ten-year study of neurodevelopment and neuroplasticity, including how the brain develops and changes through movement patterns called primitive reflex patterns.
 In 2016, she had the privilege of giving a TEDx Talk on this topic entitled “BrainMoves”.

 Dr. Mollway holds a Bachelor’s degree in English from California State University, San Bernardino and a Master’s Degree in Educational Leadership from Azusa Pacific University.
 In the spring of 2019, she received her doctorate of Education from Walden University in Educational Leadership for Teaching and Learning.
 She holds a single subject teaching credential in English and an administrative services credential.

 Dr. Mollway is a California native and moved to Oregon to work at Park Academy and be closer to her adult children.
-She has three children, the youngest of whom is a freshman at OSU.
+She has three children, the youngest of whom is a sophomore at OSU.
 Before moving to Oregon, she served in public office in California as the Commissioner on the Parks and Recreation Commission for the City of Murrieta and a member of the Homelessness Commission for Temecula/Murrieta.
 She has been deeply involved in her community for many years, having served as the regional co-chair of the Senate Select Committee on Autism and Related Disorders, a member of the Master Plan Committee and the Special Needs Addendum for the City of Temecula, the CEO of Boys & Girls Club, as well as the founder and CEO of the New Vision Autism Center.
-She was named Woman of the Year in 2010 by Riverside County for her involvement in the autism community.
+She was named Woman of the Year in 2010 by Riverside County for her involvement in the autism community and was honored by Walden University for her leadership in both schools and the community.